Updated: Jun 15

 In the 1390s Cunt is used often which tends to indicate that it wasn't viewed as obscene and interchangeably with the word quaint (both were spelled queynte).
 The etymology of quaint is quite different to the meaning it has come to take on, it (and therefore also cunt) came from the Old French Cointe meaning ‘cunning, ingenious, proud’ and also ‘knowledgeable, well-informed, clever, proud, elegant, gracious’.

-'The menstrual cycle is a vital tool for bleeding women in monitoring health and holds a wealth of wisdom about the state of our physical, emotional and mental health.
+'The menstrual cycle is a vital tool for bleeding people in monitoring health and holds a wealth of wisdom about the state of our physical, emotional and mental health.
 Each and every symptom carries information about imbalances and issues in body and mind and to learn to decode them is to be empowered with knowledge to be able to choose appropriate action.
-Menstrual cycle awareness is a practice of reclaiming the body literacy many of us have been denied through a lack of education and conversation.
+Menstrual Cycle Awareness is a practice of reclaiming the body literacy many of us have been denied through a lack of education and conversation.
 A lack of body literacy takes away our autonomy, pleasure, power and inner knowing – it takes away our confidence.'

 When it comes to language I take inspiration from my time as a teenager in the south of spain.
 In Andalucia where I grew up grandmas shout coño (cunt) to each other as a friendly greeting!
 It was a bit of a culture shock at first but I soon started doing it too.
 A reminder that language is only negative if you let it be.
 So call your cunt whatever you want but call it by a name it deserves.